AbhiDude01/Generics/README.md

 ## Introduction

-A singly linked list is a data structure consisting of a sequence of elements in which each element points to the next element in the sequence.
-This library provides functionalities to create, manipulate, and destroy singly linked lists in C.

-## Use Cases

-Singly linked lists are commonly used in scenarios where dynamic memory allocation is required, such as:

-- Managing a collection of data with unknown size.
-- Implementing various data structures like stacks, queues, and hash tables.
-- Manipulating large datasets efficiently.
+Data structures play a crucial role in computer science and programming by organizing and storing data efficiently.
+This library aims to provide reusable and efficient implementations of common data structures in C.

+## Supported Data Structures

+The library includes the following data structures:

+- Singly Linked List
+- Stack
+- Queue
+- Tree
+- AVL Tree

+Each data structure is designed to address specific use cases and offers distinct advantages in terms of performance and memory usage.

 ## Structure

-The library consists of the following components:
+The library follows a modular structure, with each data structure contained in its own set of files:

-- **Header File**: `tm_sll.h` - Contains declarations of all functions and structures provided by the library.
+- **Header Files**: Each data structure has its own header file (e.g., `tm_sll.h` for singly linked list) containing declarations of functions and structures.
-- **Source File**: `tm_sll.c` - Implements the functionalities declared in the header file.
+- **Source Files**: Corresponding source files (e.g., `tm_sll.c`) implement the functionalities declared in the header files.
-- **Test Case**: `tm_sll_test_case.c` - Demonstrates the usage of the library through a simple test case.
+- **Test Cases**: Each data structure may have its own test case file (e.g., `tm_sll_test_case.c`) demonstrating usage and testing.

 ## How to Use

 ### Building

-To build the library, you can compile the `tm_sll.c` file along with your project.
+To build the library, compile the source files corresponding to the data structures you want to use along with your project.

 Example compilation command: